B1naryo/robot/README.md

 Usage:

 Clone the repository.
-Run the script with the following command: go run Robot.go urls.txt Provide the input file containing domain names.
+Run the script with the following command: cat domains | robot urls
+Provide the input file containing domain names.
 The extracted URLs will be saved to the urls.txt file in the current directory.
 Requirements: